greggman/HappyFunTimes/docs/unity/gamepad.md

 ### LevelSettings.cs

-The rest of the code in BirdScript should be clear to anyone that's use Unity much or gone through [the 2d platformer tutorial](https://unity3d.com/learn/tutorials/modules/beginner/2d).
+The rest of the code in BirdScript should be clear to anyone that's used Unity much or gone through [the 2d platformer tutorial](https://unity3d.com/learn/tutorials/modules/beginner/2d).
 That example made an enclosed world.
 For me, instead, I just used a few locators.
 They are attached to the `LevelSettings.cs` script which is attached to the `LevelManager` object.

 <img src="images/gamepad-levelsettings.png" width="50%" height="50%">

-If a player falls below the `bottomOfLevel` locator then I just respawn them.
+If a player falls below the `bottomOfLevel` locator then I just teleport them to spawn point.
 For respawn points there is an array of `spawnPoints`.
 I only made one in this sample.

 The code for `LevelSettings.js` adds a `static` accessor, `settings`.
 This means any other script can access the global settings using `LevelSettings.settings.<nameOfSetting>`.